Select Page

 ATO Audits: Can They Be Avoided?

-A commonly-held view is that the self-employed (in particular sole traders and family partnerships) are more likely to be chosen to be audited by the Australian Tax Office (ATO) as such businesses typically do their own accounting and reporting, instead of going through an accountant.
+A commonly-held view is that the self-employed (in particular sole traders and family partnerships) are more likely to be chosen to be audited by the Australian Tax Office (ATO), as such businesses typically do their own accounting and reporting, instead of going through an accountant.
+Additionally, the self-employed are more likely to blend their personal and professional assets and obligations (often out of necessity).

 However, this is not the case.
 The ATO applies the same standards to the self-employed as they do to medium-sized businesses (‘SMBs’) and large businesses.
+The ATO has a sophisticated set of benchmarks, algorithms, and data-matching technology (comparing figures against those obtained from Centrelink) that flags ‘unusual’ events or activity.

-What triggers an ATO Audit?
+What Triggers an ATO Audit?

 Can You Avoid an ATO Audit?